seamustuohy/luci_tutorials/03-controller.md

 If set this will cause a CBI page to be rendered without the CBI footer (which contains the CBI submission buttons) and without the OpenWRT Theme footer.

 * autoapply

+* hideresetbtn
+Hide the reset button on the footer

+* hideapplybtn
+Hide the apply button on the footer

+* hidesavebtn
+hide the save button on the footer

+* skip
+Add the skip button on the footer (really only useful if you are making a flow/deligator based config.)

 Enabling / Disabling Authentication
 -----------------------------------